Skip to main content

 Contact: Feel free to reach out to me at [email protected].

-YMCA of Greater Saint John (unceded traditional lands of the Wolastoqiyik (Maliseet), Passamaquoddy, and Mi’kmaq Peoples)
+YMCA of Southwestern New Brunswick (unceded traditional lands of the Wolastoqiyik (Maliseet), Passamaquoddy, and Mi’kmaq Peoples)

 Fun Fact: Catch me on the slopes in the winter and on the baseball diamond come summer.